jamboree/cout/_drafts/2014-07-20-pack-unpack-without-using-tuple.md

 };
 {% endhighlight %}

-And to decide when is needed or beneficial to apply the `mover`, we write a template alias `wrap_t`:
+And to decide when is needed or beneficial to apply the `mover`, we write a helper trait `wrap_t`:

 {% highlight c++ %}
 template<class T>